rlporter24/Amplicon-dual-index-demux/README.md

   This should take about 5 minutes or fewer, and will run a test analysis using ‘config/test_fastq.txt’, ‘config/test_samplesheet.txt’ and test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated in ‘workflow/test_out/trimmed’:\
  <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\
   If these files are generated in ‘trimmed’, the run has been successful!
-  To exit the container, simply type ‘exit’.
+  To exit the container, simply type ‘exit’, or stay in the container to run the actual analysis.

 3. **Run the actual analysis**\
-  First, launch an interactive container by running:\
+   If you do not already have an open container, launch an interactive container by running:\
   `docker run -it XXX` .\
 Next, we can move in the input files (The essential inputs will be the raw fastq data, a fastq file list, and a samplesheet.
 Details on creating these inputs for your actual analysis are included below in >Inputs.).
 Transfering input files can be done from inside or outside of the container, as described here {https://docs.docker.com/reference/cli/docker/container/cp/}.
 From outside of the container (in a separate terminal), run:\
   `docker cp {local_path} {CONTAINER}:{container_path}`\
   The {local_path} can be to an individual file or a directory.
 The {CONTAINER} should be the container name, not the image name.
 The container name can be found by running
   `docker container ls` to list all the current containers, or by looking at the containers in the docker decktop GUI.
 The {container_path} should be provided relative to the '16s-demux' directory, which is the home   directory within the container.\
   Navigate to the 16S-demux directory and if necessary, edit line 4 so that it reads:\
   `configfile: “config/config.yaml”`\
   rather than\